RFQs, vendor quotes, and the resulting purchase order — all in Business Central.

 - AI billing

 - AI usage is metered through Microsoft Copilot Credits, billed by Microsoft as part of your Business Central subscription.
-No third-party billing.
+No third-party billing, no AI keys to manage.

 - Publisher